oliverjumpertz/algorithms-and-data-structures/data_structures/array/README.md

 You wouldn't know if a hole within an array was there on purpose, or because an element was deleted.

-So, what we have to do is shrinking the array by creating a new array and then copying over all elements, except the one we want to delete.
+So, what you have to do is shrinking the array by creating a new array and then copying over all elements, except the one you want to delete.

 This is the whole algorithm, and we'll go over it step-by-step, to ensure that you understand what's happening here.